Isaridius/cuddly_python/README.md

-Welcome to Andrew Tang's code.
-It is very bad.
-His own logic gates are absolutely buns.
-Therefore, have mercy.
+Welcome to the cuddly python repository.
+Andrew is learning, have mercy.
+He will get the hang of it.